Computacenter plc – Annual report – 31 December 2020

 Impact of risks and assessment of viability

-The potential impact of the principal risks and uncertainties, as set out on pages 63 to 68, is then applied to the sensitised three-year business plan.
+The potential impact of the principal risks and uncertainties, as set out on pages 71 to 76, is then applied to the Plan.
 This assessment includes only those risks and uncertainties that, individually or in plausible combination, would threaten the Group’s business model, future performance, solvency or liquidity over the assessment period and which are considered to be severe but reasonable scenarios.
 It also takes into account an assessment of how the risks are managed and the effectiveness of any mitigating actions.

 The combined effect of the potential occurrence of several of the most impactful risks and uncertainties is then compared to the cash position generated throughout the sensitised Plan, to assess whether the business will be able to continue in operation.

 For the current period, the primary downside sensitivity relates to a modelled, but not predicted, severe downturn in Group revenues, beginning in 2021, due to a worsening impact on our customers from the COVID-19 crisis.
 This sensitivity analysis models a continued market downturn scenario for some of our customers whose businesses have been affected by COVID-19 and a similar downturn occurring for the remainder of our customer base.